Please find a full transcript below:

 Susan: All of the above.

 Makah: Another possible mentorship thing we’re looking into is having kind of what we call a speaker cheerleader.
-If you’re a first time speaker and you’re nervous and you just want a familiar face in the audience to just kind of support you while you’re there, there’s been, some of our past speakers have said they wish they had somebody there that they really knew that could kind of just support them.
+If you’re a first-time speaker and you’re nervous and you just want a familiar face in the audience to just kind of support you while you’re there, there’s been, some of our past speakers have said they wish they had somebody there that they really knew that could kind of just support them.
 That’s possibly on the horizon for the mentorship program as well.

 Matt: Okay.
-You know what else is great for first-time speakers?
+Do you know what else is great for first-time speakers?
 Being a guest on FileMaker Talk, and talking about your topic.
 I’ll throw this out there to any, really anybody.
 But a special invite to any women who are going to be speaking at DevCon the first time when you get approved.
 Come on the podcast and talk about your subject.